 If you're working with the owner of a newer store, consider consigning a few items initially while you establish a relationship, and provide more inventory if and when you see they are a good fit for your business.

 Remember, the retailer has not purchased your items outright.
-The only risk he or she has taken on is providing some space in the store for your items, so retailers may be less inclined to promote your items as opposed to items they've purchased on a wholesale basis for their store.
+The only risk he or she has taken on is providing some space in the store for your items, so retailers may be less inclined to promote your products as opposed to items they've purchased on a wholesale basis for their store.

-- You'll need to ensure everyone is clear about the terms of the wholesale arrangement.
+4. You'll need to ensure everyone is clear about the terms of the wholesale arrangement.

-- The shop will usually take anywhere from 30 to 50 percent of the sale price of craft consignment items, with 40 percent being typical.
+The shop will usually take anywhere from 30 to 50 percent of the sale price of craft consignment items, with 40 percent being typical.

 In my own craft consignment selling, I negotiated a 60-40 split of the sale price (60 percent for me and 40 percent for the retailer), which seemed fair and reasonable to everyone involved.